 5 Ways to Help Birds During Spring Migration

-Spring migration is at its peak right now!
-More than 250 species, around 8 million individuals, travel through the city of Chicago during this season.
-Through mid-June, masses of migratory birds are returning from their warmer, southern winter homes to more temperate habitats in the northern hemisphere where there’s more food and space.
+Spring migration is taking place right now!
+More than 250 species, around 8 million individuals, travel through the city of Chicago through mid-June.
+Masses of migratory birds are returning from their warmer, southern winter homes to more temperate habitats in the northern hemisphere where there’s more food and space.

 black crowned night heron 2019

-Along the way, they need places to rest, safe spots to sleep, and sources of food and water.
+Along the way, all these bird species need places to rest, safe spots to sleep, and sources of food and water.
 Unfortunately, a 2019 study found that Chicago is the most dangerous city for migrating birds in the U.S. thanks to light pollution and geography.

 If you’re looking for ways to help the birds, here are a few easy things you can do: